 - Savvy shoppers know that they can help their communities while saving money.
 Did you know that The Wise Penny on York Rd. is owned and operated by the Junior League, raising over $2.5 million from sales of new and gently used clothing and household goods?
 Other area thrift stores that give back to the community include Savers, Goodwill, and the Salvation Army.

 At the Counseling Center, we understand that personal and family finances can be major stressors for students.
 We offer support in a range of ways, from helping students navigate resources available on campus to providing a safe place to talk about feelings and ways to navigate sticky social situations.
-Our Relationships groups can also be another outlet for students to be able to share with each other how economic stress impacts them and to receive support from others who can relate to their experiences.
-If financial stress is ever an issue, we are here to help.
-Please call or stop by the Counseling Center to schedule an appointment.
+Our small groups can also be another outlet for students to be able to share with each other how economic stress impacts them and to receive support from others who can relate to their experiences.